 Accelerated Associate of Applied Science with a major in Nursing Program

-The Accelerated Associate of Applied Science in Nursing program (AAS) is only offered at PSON.
-Eligible applicants must have completed nine credits in prerequisite courses (English Composition, General Psychology, and Introduction to Sociology) for acceptance to the program.
+The Accelerated Associate of Applied Science in Nursing program (AAS) currently is not accepting applications for Fall 2019.
+Eligible applicants must completed nine credits in prerequisite courses (English Composition, General Psychology, and Introduction to Sociology) for acceptance to the program.
 Designed for academically-gifted students, this fast-paced program enables students to graduate in just 15 months of full-time study.
 Upon graduation, you will be eligible for licensure as a registered professional nurse.
 Graduates also are offered direct entry into PSON’s RN-BSN program.
 (Admission Fall semester)

 Student Learning Outcomes

 Upon completion of the program, the graduate will be able to: